Skip to content

 )

-if self.backend == "vanilla":
+if self.backend == "native":

 self.history.enter_next_superstep([instruction_type.name])